sam-ludlow/mame-ao/README.md

 ## Known issues

 - Not all CHD SL (Software list) disks are available in the source & may contains incorect files (sha1 don't match) https://archive.org/download/mame-software-list-chds-2/
-- Incorect files (sha1 don't match) in the source will allow you to download on every attempt.
-You will see a warning in the console.
 - UI could do with refinement.

 ## Symbolic Links - Save disk space